raylutz/pyon/README.md

 # **pyon** -- **PYONTools**
 PYON is Python Object Notation -- A Superset of JSON (javascript object notation) that expresses python sets, tuples, dicts, lists, funcs, etc.

 PYON already exists.
-It is defined by what you get if you f-string f"{any_object}" to any_object, and is generally what you get with the `__repr__` method.
+It is defined by what you get if you `repr(any_object)`, and is generally what you get with the `__repr__` method.
 Thus, we only need to document it, and provide some tools for working with it.
-Better than PICKLE, jsonpickle, and other variants of JSON.
+Better than PICKLE, jsonpickle, and other variants of JSON that try to be JSON with extensions, but really miss the mark.

 PYON provides safe and convenient methods for encoding, decoding, and compacting Python-native objects, making it particularly useful when working with **CSV files**, **Python-native structures**, or ensuring **external compatibility** with tools like JSON.

 **PYONTools** is a lightweight Python module for working with **PYON**.
 PYON provides safe and convenient methods for encoding, decoding, and compacting Python-native objects, making it particularly useful when working with **CSV files**, **Python-native structures**, or ensuring **external compatibility** with tools like JSON.

+csv.writer() already produces PYON.

 ---